CA4022/Lab5-Spark/README.md

 ## Note on versioning
-The suggested version of Scala is 2.12.X (2.12.15 in the example above) The recommended version is to use Spark 3.2.0 (last release) pre-built for Apache Hadoop 3.3 and later.
+The suggested version of Scala is 2.13.X, but there should be very little compatibility issues with Scala 3 The recommended version is to use Spark 3.2.0 (last release) pre-built for Apache Hadoop 3.3 and later.

 ## Run spark examples ([local mode](http://spark.apache.org/docs/latest/)):